fabnicol/clonezilla_with_virtualbox/README.md

 guest additions added to it.
 Adapted from companion project MKG.
 The build is entirely automated in the Github Actions workflow.
-The output of builds are released by the workflow itself.
+Builds are released by the workflow itself.
 See Release section.

 **Dependencies:**